 “…by God’s power accept your share of suffering for the gospel.”
 2 Tim 1:8b

 Applied “heart-knowledge” that comes from “suffering for the gospel” was the number one criteria I used when I was recruiting the Kingdom Rice board.
 “Heart-knowledge” means that all members have been thoroughly discipled in the emotional life; their identities have all been put to the test where they work, live, and minister.
 Cumulatively, they have stood in the gap for minorities, refugees, Native Americans, and have been ridiculed, persecuted, criticized, and arrested, all for being the hands and feet of Jesus.
-So in our board meetings, no one talks from untested “theory.”
+So in our board meetings, no one talks in the abstract.
+Their cumulative concrete experiences drive every conversation we have.
 Together, they are a creative, rooted, articulate, yet operationally competent band of people with a compassionate vision for “thy Kingdom come.”

 Plus, no one is afraid to challenge me!
 Going from left to right, they are: